mdref/mdref-pq/pq/Statement/exec.md

 ## Params:

 * Optional array $params = NULL
-  Any parameters to substitute in the preapred statement (defaults to any bou nd variables).
+  Any parameters to substitute in the prepared statement (defaults to any bou nd variables).

 ## Returns: